verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] Hope you will not take it amiss if I ask you to leave us for a minute.
 - [ ] Extrovert: Jo kam bolte hai hum unko kholte hai
 - [ ] Rippling patterns of opalescent light were dancing on the ceiling.
+- [ ] Then there were harebells, tiny lanterns, cream white and almost sinful looking.